larriquin/reading-list/README.md

-# cybersecurity-resources
+# Larriquin's Reading List
-A collection of links to cyber security and general IT resources.
+A collection of links to cyber security and IT resources.